Standing Oblique Exercises For Stronger & Toned Core

 How To Do Dumbbell Lunges With Twist

 1. Stand with your feet shoulder-width apart.
-Hold one dumbbell at your chest with both hands, gripping it on each end.
+With both hands, hold one dumbbell at your chest, gripping it on each end.

 2. Our chest should be upright and your torso should be leaning slightly forward so that your back is flat and not arched or rounded forward.

 The cable twist is an isolation exercise that works the oblique muscles of the core.
-Use the cable twist to strengthen the twisting movement pattern of your body.
+It strengthens the body’s twisting movement pattern.

 Cable Twist